PulkitVashistha/Vital-Zen/README.md

-# Health Connect Sample
+# Vital Zen App

-This repository contains a sample to help you get started writing [Health Connect][health-connect] apps for Android.
+This repository contains a android app to help you get started writing [Health Connect][health-connect] apps for Android.

 ## Setup